-Since 2015, DENTSU SOKEN INC. Media Innovation Research Department has researched "visual communication utilizing photos and videos" among smartphone users.
-In our latest survey, released in a recent news release, we focused specifically on "video" and summarized its trends under the keyword "ES-M-L in the Video Era."
+The Media Innovation Research Department at DENTSU SOKEN INC. has been researching "visual communication utilizing photos and videos" among smartphone users since 2015.
+In our latest survey, for which we recently issued a news release, we focused specifically on "video" and summarized its trends under the keyword "ES-M-L in the Video Era."

 This article explains ES-M-L while extracting key points underlying these trends: "Emphasis on flow experiences over stock," "Increased immediacy in communication," and "Progress in consumers' self-expression and mediaization."
 We explore the characteristics of the current communication environment revealed by these points.